 The Center for Neurotechnology focuses on the development of innovative neural devices and methods for engineering neuroplasticity in the brain and spinal cord.
 The goal is to revolutionize the treatment of people living with spinal cord injury, stroke and other debilitating neurological conditions by engineering devices that restore lost or injured connections in parts of the nervous system to improve, assist, and restore sensory and motor function.
 The center also focuses on the discovery of fundamental neuroscience an engineering principles with broader implications for the treatment of neurological diseases such as Parkinson's and essential tremor.

-Members of the Lee Lab develop explainable artificial intelligence for applications in health care and the life sciences.
+Members of the AIMS Lab develop explainable artificial intelligence for applications in health care and the life sciences.
 Working in partnership with biomedical researchers and clinicians in the UW School of Medicine and external institutions, the team aims to improve our understanding of the biology underlying diseases such as cancer and Alzheimer's; enable physicians to target disease treatments based on a patient's individual molecular profile; and to provide useful, interpretable predictions for a range of conditions and risk factors to improve patient outcomes.

 Neural Systems Laboratory